QuinlanVic/Flask-project/mongo.md

 })
 ```

-8. find movies with rating greater than or equal to 8
+8. Find movies with rating greater than or equal to 8
 ```js
 db.collection.find({
   rating: {